rolando-cadiz/rolando-cadiz.github.io/essays/smart_questions_reflection.md

   - Try to find an answer by asking a skilled friend.

-  - If you're a programmer, try to find an answer by reading the source code."
+  - If you're a programmer, try to find an answer by reading the source code."<br>
   (Raymond, 2014).

 ## Asking a Smart Question